Information for Bachelor's and Master's students

 - 3 ECTS for the Mathematics in Data Science Master’s program

-- 4 ECTS in the other mathematical Master’s programs and the Bachelor's programs about to be phased out (FPSO 2007 and 2013).
+- 4 ECTS in the other mathematical Master’s programs and the Bachelor's programs about to be phased out (FPSO 2007 and with amendments of 2013).

 The necessary ECTS can be acquired from a broad range of courses.
 Regularely offered courses at TUM can be found in your Curriculum.

 Requirements: How to acquire extradisciplinary competencies